 - Builds on existing knowledge and lessons learned from previous and current recovery efforts

-Implementation Strategies are developed using the common adaptive framework for Puget Sound recovery based on the Open Standards for the Practice of Conservation.
+Implementation Strategies are developed by use of a results-based (adaptive) management framework for Puget Sound recovery.
+This framework is founded on the Open Standards for the Practice of Conservation.
 LEARN MORE

 The following Strategies, though not fully complete, are available for use:

 The following Strategies are currently under development and expected to be completed in 2017: